the-turing-way/the-turing-way/book/website/ethical-research/self-reflection/sr-prompts.md

 - What types of knowledge do I value?
 - Am I more convinced by a certain type of data over another - why is that?
+- Are there certain people I am more likely to believe, or find convincing?
 - What type of data presentation do I find convincing?
 - What type of statistics do I view as more robust (and why)?
 - What checks do I think data and analysis needs to go through to be considered robust?